 Regular class attendance is expected, and excessive absence, regardless of reason, may disqualify a student for course credit.

-Students not wishing credit may register for courses as auditors, in which case no grade is assigned nor is academic credit granted (see Auditing Courses for fees).
+Students not wishing credit may register for courses as auditors, in which case no grade is assigned nor is academic credit granted.
 The special fees for adult guest and special audit status apply only if audit status is declared at the time of initial registration for the course.
 These fees do not apply if the student initially registers for credit and later changes to audit status.

 Classification of Students